A white wave of wings lifts from the water,

 dissolving edges and borders.
 Around me unfolds

-a refuge quilt, pieced with dawn sky, water,
+a refuge quilt, pieced with dawn sky, water, and clouds.

 Like a kiss over your lips, my soul now hovers,